bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 :Network Node: eth0 (100.10.10.52), eth2 (192.168.100.52)
 :Compute Node: eth0 (100.10.10.53)

 **Note 1:** Compute and Controller nodes can be merged into one node.

-**Note 2:** If you are not interrested in Quantum, you can also use this guide but you must follow the nova section found `here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/Tricks%26Ideas/install_nova-network.rst>`_ instead of the one written in this guide.
+(This has not been tested yet)

-**Note 3:** This is my current network architecture, you can add as many compute node as you wish.
+**Note 2:** This is my current network architecture, you can add as many compute node as you wish.

 .. image:: http://i.imgur.com/4D51h.jpg